-Procedure for making cover version
+Procedure for making a cover version

 We are in a time where a cover version of any old or previously recorded song is becoming more popular than the original version.
 In such a situation, the maker of the cover version and the owner of the original content has to exercise caution and due diligence in order to facilitate swift exchanges.

-The Copyright Law prescribes the person making the cover version of any sound recording to take the prior consent of the owner and also the maker of the cover version shall send advance copy of the cover or labels to the maker.
-It also provides that the sound recording (cover version) shall be in the same medium as the last recording, unless the medium of the last recording is no longer in current commercial use.
+The Copyright Law prescribes the person making the cover version of any sound recording to take the prior consent of the owner and also the maker of the cover version shall send an advance copy of the cover or labels to the maker.
+It also provides that the sound recording (cover version) shall be in the same medium as the last recording unless the medium of the last recording is no longer in current commercial use.